Saturday, December 24, 2016

 Preheat oven to 350 degrees Fahrenheit.
 Line two cookie sheets with parchment paper and set aside.

-Measure out the oats and baking soda and place in a medium bowl.
+Measure out the oats, baking soda, and salt, and place in a medium bowl.
 Set aside.

 In a large mixing bowl, thoroughly combine/cream together the peanut butters, butter, granulated sugar, and brown sugar.
 Add the eggs and vanilla and beat to combine.